timon-239/libft-/README.md

 The project includes a Makefile that compiles all source files into a libft.a static library.

-To compile the mandatory and bonus functions:

-Bash
-make bonus
 To remove object files:

 Bash